gaur3009-p/Img-editor/README.md

-Still working on to increase the processign speed
+Still working on to increase the processing speed